 Assistant professor (lecturer) at the University of Montpellier in France, since September 2013, I joined the Institut des Sciences de l’Evolution de Montpellier (ISE-M).
 I work in the « Phylogénie et Evolution Moleculaire » team.

-Since July 2020, vice-president of the French Society of Bioinformatics (SFBI).
+President of the French Society of Bioinformatics (SFBI)

 My research focuses on the study of the impact of transposable elements, one type of DNA repeats, on genome structure, evolution and adaptation bringing together computational and experimental approaches with a particular interest for new sequencing technologies.